-• Achieve accreditation candidacy or pre-accreditation, as defined in regulations, by December 4, 2021, and full accreditation by August 4, 2025.
+• Achieve accreditation candidacy or pre-accreditation, as defined in regulations, or full accreditation by the extended deadline of August 4, 2025.

 - Stop all enrollment in its degree programs, and - Provide a teach-out to finish the educational program or provide a refund.